 - 2. The insurance afforded with respect to such occurrences is subject to all of the terms and conditions of the policy; provided, however, that any provisions inconsistent with subsections (a) to (e), inclusive, of this Paragraph 2 are hereby amended to conform with subsections (a) to (e), inclusive; - a.
-Bankruptcy or insolvency of the insured shall not relieve the ["Insurer" or "Group"] of its obligations under the policy to which this endorsement is attached.

-- b.
-The ["Insurer" or "Group"] is liable for the payment of amounts within any deductible applicable to the policy to the provider of corrective action or a damaged third-party, with a right of reimbursement by the insured for any such payment made by the ["Insurer" or "Group"].
-This provision does not apply with respect to that amount of any deductible for which coverage is demonstrated under another mechanism or combination of mechanisms as specified in subsections 22a-449 (d)-109 (f) to (m), inclusive, of these regulations. - c.
-Whenever requested by [a Director of an implementing agency], the ["Insurer" or "Group"] agrees to furnish to [the Director] a signed duplicate original of the policy and all endorsements. - d.
-Cancellation or any other termination of the insurance by the ["Insurer" or "Group"], except for non-payment of premium or misrepresentation by the insured, shall be effective only upon written notice and only after the expiration of 60 days after a copy of such written notice is received by the insured.
-Cancellation for nonpayment of premium or misrepresentation by the insured shall be effective only upon written notice and only after expiration of a minimum of 10 days after a copy of such written notice is received by the insured.
+Bankruptcy or insolvency of the insured shall not relieve the {"Insurer" or "Group"} of its obligations under the policy to which this endorsement is attached. - b.
+The {"Insurer" or "Group"} is liable for the payment of amounts within any deductible applicable to the policy to the provider of corrective action or a damaged third-party, with a right of reimbursement by the insured for any such payment made by the {"Insurer" or "Group"}.
+This provision does not apply with respect to that amount of any deductible for which coverage is demonstrated under another mechanism or combination of mechanisms as specified in subsections 22a-449(d)-109[(f) to (m), inclusive, of these regulations](e) to (j), inclusive, of the RCSA, as applicable. - c.
+Whenever requested by [{a Director of an implementing agency}] the Commissioner of Energy and Environmental Protection, the {"Insurer" or "Group"} agrees to furnish to [{the Director}] the Commissioner a signed duplicate original of the policy and all endorsements. - d.
+Cancellation or any other termination of the insurance by the {"Insurer" or "Group"}, except for non-payment of premium or misrepresentation by the insured, shall be effective only upon written notice and only after the expiration of 60 days after a copy of such written notice is received by the insured_and the Commissioner.
+Cancellation for non-payment of premium or misrepresentation by the insured shall be effective only upon written notice and only after expiration of a minimum of 10 days after a copy of such written notice is received by the insured and the Commissioner.

-[Insert for claims-made policies:
+{Insert for claims-made policies:

 e.
-The insurance covers claims otherwise covered by the policy that are reported to the ["Insurer" or "Group"] within six months of the effective date of cancellation or non-renewal of the policy except where the new or renewed policy has the same retroactive date or a retroactive date earlier than that of the prior policy, and which arise out of any covered occurrence that commenced after the policy retroactive date, if applicable, and prior to such policy renewal or termination date.
-Claims reported during such extended reporting period are subject to the terms, conditions, limits, including limits of liability, and exclusions of the policy.]
+The insurance covers claims otherwise covered by the policy that are reported to the {"Insurer" or "Group"} within six months of the effective date of cancellation or non-renewal of the policy except where the new or renewed policy has the same retroactive date or a retroactive date earlier than that of the prior policy, and which arise out of any covered occurrence that commenced after the policy retroactive date, if applicable, and prior to such policy renewal or termination date.
+Claims reported during such extended reporting period are subject to the terms, conditions, limits, including limits of liability, and exclusions of the policy.}

-I hereby certify that the wording of this instrument is identical to the wording in subdivision 22a-449 (d)-109 (h) (2) (A) of these regulations and that the ["Insurer" or "Group"] is ["licensed to transact the business of insurance or eligible to provide insurance as an excess or surplus lines insurer in one or more states"].
+I hereby certify that the wording of this instrument is identical to the wording in [subdivision 22a-449(d)-109 (h) (2) (A) of these regulations] section 22a-449(d)-109(g)(2)(A) of the RCSA and that the {"Insurer" or "Group"} is {"licensed to transact the business of insurance or eligible to provide insurance as an excess or surplus lines insurer in one or more states"}.

-[Signature of authorized representative of Insurer or Risk Retention Group]
+{Signature of authorized representative of Insurer or Risk Retention Group}

-[Name of person signing]
+{Name of person signing}

-[Title of person signing], Authorized Representative of [name of Insurer or Risk Retention Group]
+{Title of person signing}, Authorized Representative of {name of Insurer or Risk Retention Group} {Address of Representative} (B) Certificate of Insurance Name: {name of each covered location}

-[Address of Representative]

-(B) Certificate of Insurance

-Name: [name of each covered location]

-?2a-449(d)-109 Department of Energy and Environmental Protection

-Address: [address of each co overed location]
+Address: {address of each covered location}

 Policy Number:

-Endorsement (if applicable)):
+Endorsement (if applicable):

-Period of Coverage: [curren policy period]
+Period of Coverage: {current policy period}

-Name of [Insurer or Risk Ro etention Group]:
+Name of {Insurer or Risk Retention Group}:

-Address of [Insurer or Risk Retention Group]:
+Address of {Insurer or Risk Retention Group}:

 Name of Insured:

 Address of Insured: